 There are hundreds of this “blocks” and listing them here would not help you because you must be able to identify them quickly and intuitively.
-The only way to identify them is to practice hundreds of questions and start identifying the patterns because you’ll run into them over and over.
+The only way to identify them is to practice hundreds of questions and start noticing the repetitions because you’ll run into them over and over.
 So next time you look at a question you already know the answer because you know the exact building block that will fit.
-The reason why I think this is important is because you’ll have no idea on how to answer half the question they will be thrown at you; no matter how hard you study.
-The building blocks offer you another way to visualize and make a better decision.
+This is important because you’ll have no idea on how to answer half the question they will thrown at you; no matter how hard you study.
+The building blocks offer you another way to visualize and make a quick decision.

 4) STUDY TIME

 Don’t drive yourself crazy.
 I would practice 60 questions a day in one hour’s time.
 Buy a timer and keep the pace, don’t ever take more than one hour.
 If you are getting above 65% in one hour you looking good but try to get higher.
 One day a week go all the way to 265 (ouch!) because most likely this is what your test will be like!
 You are building endurance in test taking rather than becoming a nurse genius.
 Have fun with it, if you drive yourself to pain it might be counter productive.
 Just relax (but do what I say).

 It is important to know what is under the hood.
 One fact to note is that the NCLEX will test everyone differently.
 The NCLEX has two ways to make a decision about you:

 - Pass or fail with an “X” number of questions, so if you are really good you can pass with as little as 75-180 (average) questions [and if you are doing really badly you will fail with 75-180 questions];